 If you wanted to extend your form and capture more of the potential leads lost when people don’t complete the form, you can install and activate the Partial Entries Add-On (requires a Gravity Forms Elite license).

-Partial Entries collects data in real time as it is entered on your forms.
+Partial Entries collect data in real-time as it is entered on your forms.
 It’s similar to abandoned cart technology.
 If someone abandons your form, you can still capture any information they’ve entered in the form.

 Tip 2: More Secure

-In the use case demonstrated in this tutorial it would make since to add a signature field to the end of the form, for those that are agreeing to make a payment, but want to pay with cash or check upon delivery.
+In the use case demonstrated in this tutorial, it would make sense to add a signature field to the end of the form, for those that are agreeing to make a payment but want to pay with cash or check upon delivery.

-The Signature Add-On for Gravity Forms (requires a Gravity Forms Elite license) allows you to capture signatures online by allowing users to sign your forms using touchscreen devices, touch pads or mouse.
+The Signature Add-On for Gravity Forms (requires a Gravity Forms Elite license) allows you to capture signatures online by allowing users to sign your forms using touchscreen devices, touchpads, or a mouse.